jramkiss/jramkiss.github.io/about.md

 ### Play

 I was a competitive [swimmer](https://www.swimrankings.net/index.php?page=athleteDetail&athleteId=4849767) for 12 years and still enjoy recreational swimming.
-I've recently picked up tennis, which has proven to be **a lot** harder than it looks on TV/Youtube.
+I've recently picked up tennis, which has proven to be **a lot** harder than it looks on Youtube.